Remember the Equifax breach? You might have payout options in your email - NewsBreak

 The legal response after Equifax disclosed the breach took two years to gather steam.
 In the later months of 2019, a court-appointed team of lawyers secured a $700 million settlement from the credit agency to give some form of payback to the millions of Americans affected.

 The settlement offered either a $125 payout or 10 years of free credit monitoring and $1 million in identity theft insurance provided by Equifax.
 The deadline for anyone affected by the breach to file a claim passed in January 2020, according to the settlement website.
-However, those who did file a claim may have recently received an email reminding them of the payout.What Equifax’s credit score miscalculations mean for consumers
+However, those who did file a claim may have recently received an email reminding them of the payout.Should I still apply for student loan forgiveness while it faces legal challenges?

 The deadline to opt-in for an electronic settlement payment passed on Oct.
 14, according to JND’s email.
 However, the website for opting into an electronic payment is still active.
 Anyone who visits the link will need to type in their claim number, which is located at the top of JND’s email.
 JND Administration added in the email that any claimant who didn’t respond to the email will still receive their settlement as a mailed physical check.